🎯 Is it possible to apply DTF on any fabric?

 And what do you need?

-👉 Just one heat press machine.
+👉 Just one transfer sheet.

 This allows you to: